Colic Tea for Breastfeeding Mothers: Does It Work?

 Often babies from a few days to a few weeks old can spend long stretches of time crying and upset, and while parents might have done everything they can to calm them, a baby with colic often needs a simple treatment to ease the discomfort and relieve symptoms commonly associated with colic.

 What is Colic?
-And Does Colic Tea Really Work?
+And How Long Does It Last?

 Often experienced from newborn stage and lasting up to 4 months in some cases, colic is pain or discomfort in the digestive system.